archie1602/csharp-looks-like-go/README.md

 Migrations are checked in under `migrations/` (snake_case filenames matching the file-naming convention).

-As of .NET 11 preview 3, `dotnet ef` still expects an SDK-style `.csproj` and can't target a file-based app directly.
+As of .NET 11 preview 3, `dotnet ef` tool still expects an SDK-style `.csproj` and can't target a file-based app directly.
 To add a migration:

 1. Create a temporary `.tooling/tooling.csproj` that globs the entity + DbContext + migration files from the repo via `<Compile Include="..\domain\*.cs" />` etc., and references `Microsoft.EntityFrameworkCore.Design` + the Postgres provider.
 2. Add a small `IDesignTimeDbContextFactory<AppDbContext>` in the tooling folder.